 According to folklore, pirates and politicians would often frequent the area behind the Cabildo (the former seat of government for old Louisiana - see “sights”) in search of coffee and booze.
 We suppose some things never change, as currently - even 250 years after the heyday of privateers - an open-air cafe stationed on the corner attracts both tourists and locals alike.

-We often stop by the Pirate’s Alley Bar multiple times during our trip, either to catch a much-needed afternoon pick-me-up, or to bring first-timers who want to try absinthe, the one-time "green curse of France."
+We stop by the Pirate’s Alley Bar at least once during a trip to NOLA, either to catch a much-needed afternoon pick-me-up, or to bring first-timers who want to try absinthe, the one-time "green curse of France."
 (Have no fear; the addictive psychoactive properties of wormwood-infused absinthe are highly exaggerated.)

-At Pirate’s Alley, expect to find a few friendly and knowledgeable “pirates” or “wenches” stationed behind the bar at virtually any time of the day.
-And don’t forget to chat to your neighbors.
-As a local hangout for many Vieux Carré residents, Pirate’s Alley Bar is the perfect spot to soak in the real pulse of The Quarter.
+At Pirate’s Alley, expect to find a few knowledgeable “pirates” or “wenches” stationed behind the bar at virtually any time of the day.
 We recommend the Mexican coffee, or any of the other specialty liqueur drinks that are sure to have your head spinning, or at the very least, numbed.
 (Oh, and for the record, we’ll favor pirates over politicians any day of the week.)

 Set of Drifters tip: History lives here.
 No, seriously.
 Nobel Laureate author William Faulkner once lived next door!
 For more on Pirate’s Alley’s legend, visit the bar’s website, where a calendar of upcoming rum-tasting events is also featured.
 Set of Drifters video: Check out our YouTube channel for video from this event!